 The second relates to the Netflix true crime series Making a Murderer, the first season of which debuted on the streaming platform in 2015.
 It examined whether Steven Avery and Brendan Dassey had been framed for a 2005 murder.
 Steven Avery had earlier filed a wrongful imprisonment case, and it was alleged that Avery was framed for the murder in retaliation for the wrongful imprisonment case.
 Police officer Andrew Colborn was featured in the series, alleged to have been part of the cover up.
-Colborn commenced proceedings against Netflix and the makers of the series in December 2018, claiming that his reputation and livelihood were destroyed by the series, and that, since the series aired, members of the public have stolen his identity.
+Colborn commenced proceedings against Netflix and the makers of the series in December 2018, claiming that his reputation and livelihood were destroyed by the series, and that, since the series aired, members of the public have confronted him, threatened him and his family, and have stolen his identity.